5 Reasons Why Our Food System Is Broken

 What amazed us then, and continues to today, is 1) how oblivious most people are to the damage that their food choices are causing, and 2) how easy it is to reduce your personal environmental footprint by making a few simple changes to your diet.
 What really sealed the deal for us, was the realization that there is an incredibly high correlation between foods that are good for the planet, and foods that are good for our own personal health.

-of the most startling facts and figures we’ve come across to date through our learnings about the food industry and how it operates.
+This blog outlines some of the most startling facts and figures we’ve come across to date through our learnings about the food industry and how it operates.
 If you’ve looked into this topic yourself, we ‘d love to hear your thoughts in the comments below.

 Food vs Healthcare spending